Toronto City Council: Structure

-The current decision-making framework and committee structure at the City of Toronto was established by the City of Toronto Act, 2006 and came into force January 1, 2007.
+The current decision-making framework and committee structure at the City of Toronto was established by the City of Toronto Act, 2006 and the Strong Mayors, Building Homes Act.
 The decision-making process at the City of Toronto involves committees that report to City Council.
+The mayor forms and dissolved committees, assigns their functions, appoints the chairs and vice-chairs, and serves as an ex officio member of each committee.
 Committees propose, review and debate policies and recommendations before their arrival at City Council for debate.
-Citizens and residents can only make deputations on policy at committees, citizens cannot make public presentations to City Council.
-The mayor is a member of all committees and is entitled to one vote.
+The public can only make deputations on policy at committees but not to City Council unless required by law.

-There are three types of committees at the City of Toronto: the Executive Committee, four other standing committees, and special committees of council.
+There are three types of committees at the City of Toronto: the executive committee, four other standing committees, and special committees of council.

 Executive committee

-The Executive Committee is an advisory body chaired by the mayor.
-The Executive Committee is composed of the mayor, deputy mayor, and the chairs of the four standing committees who are appointed by the mayor and three "at-large" members appointed by City Council.
-The role of the Executive Committee is to set the City of Toronto's priorities, manage financial planning and budgeting, labour relations, human resources, and the operation of City Council.
+The executive committee is an advisory body chaired by the mayor.
+The executive committee is composed of the mayor, deputy mayor, and the chairs of the four standing committees who are appointed by the mayor and three "at-large" members appointed by City Council.
+The role of the executive committee is to set the City of Toronto's priorities, manage financial planning and budgeting, labour relations, human resources, and the operation of City Council.
 The committee existed in the old City of Toronto beginning in 1969.
 Before that Toronto had a Board of Control, as did former cities North York and Etobicoke.

-The Executive Committee makes recommendations to city council on:
+The executive committee makes recommendations to city council on: